Club rules & safety codes

-Taxiing into the pits, including hover taxiing by helicopters, back into the pits is dangerous and is prohibited.
+Taxiing into and out of the pits - including hover taxiing by helicopters - is dangerous and is prohibited.
 Models are not to be pointed towards people and equipment at any time – no one is immune to radio equipment failure or interference

 38. Hand Launches.

 Hand launches are not to be undertaken from the pits area.

 Adjustment and mixture setting up of the engine is not to take place on the active runway.
 Minor engine adjustments may take place in the pit area but sustained high power runs must be conducted away from the pits and well clear of other flyers.

 The following rules and safety codes apply to all fixed wing operations, and to those helicopter pilots qualified to fly in the fixed wing circuit.
 The maximum number of internal combustion, piston engined models permitted to be airborne simultaneously at any flying site is three except in the case of club events such as fly-ins etc.

 b.
 Always request permission before taking off if other pilots are flying.
 This reduces the possibility of accidents due to people carrying out low passes unknown to someone wishing to take off.